awsdocs/amazon-cloudwatch-logs-user-guide/doc_source/cloudwatch-logs-and-interface-VPC.md

-# Using CloudWatch Logs with Interface VPC Endpoints<a name="cloudwatch-logs-and-interface-VPC"></a>
+# Using CloudWatch Logs with interface VPC endpoints<a name="cloudwatch-logs-and-interface-VPC"></a>

 If you use Amazon Virtual Private Cloud \(Amazon VPC\) to host your AWS resources, you can establish a private connection between your VPC and CloudWatch Logs\.
 You can use this connection to send logs to CloudWatch Logs without sending them through the internet\.